decentpatterns/library/README.md

 ## Governance

-These patterns were originally developed at Simply Secure.
+These patterns were originally developed at Superbloom (formerly known as Simply Secure).

 The initiative is currently maintained by Eileen Wagner, Karissa Rae McKelvey, Vincent Ahrend, and Ngọc Triệu and has a group of volunteer contributors and advisors.